brightbox/docs.brightbox.com/content/reference/server-images.md

-`compatibility` mode replaces any `virtio` devices with emulated equivalents, which allows a broader range of operating systems to work without modification as the cost of some performance.
+`compatibility` mode replaces any `virtio` devices with emulated equivalents, which allows a broader range of operating systems to work without modification at the cost of some performance.

 More information on `virtio`, including some details about the Windows drivers, can be found on the